Ministries Search Options

 Proclaiming the Gospel is one of the most important missions we have in life.
 Proclaiming the Passion is retelling the greatest story ever told.
 Every year of students of all ages prepares, practices and finally proclaims the Passion on Palm Sunday weekend at all of the Masses.
 We invite all interested students to participate on […]

 Join the community of St Julie and neighboring parishes for a game night on the fourth Saturday evening of each month.
 Pinochle Club will be held in the Parish hall from 6 pm to 8 pm.
-You need not be a skilled Pinochle player to enjoy the game, fellowship and refreshments.
-If you do not […]
+Bridge players are also welcome.
+You need not be a skilled Pinochle player to enjoy the game, fellowship and […]

 Port Lunch Ministry!
 The Port is located at 51st & Hermitage in Chicago.
 They have a Bread Truck that goes out into the neighborhood and distributes lunches to those who cannot afford one.
 Many are families with young children.
 Making lunches is something that anyone, young and old and any ability can do.
 Please feel […]

 This program provides for the continuing faith formation of children from pre-school through eighth grade.
 Within this context, children prepare to receive the Sacraments of Confirmation, Reconciliation and Eucharist.
 (Children who are seven years and older who desire the Sacrament of Baptism are prepared through a parallel but different process: see the Children’s Catechumenate.)
-Early Childhood […]
+2017 Summer […]

 Just a reminder that in the event of a heavy snowfall, you can access Emergency Closing information for St. Julie Religious Education program by following these simple directions: Check the Parish website at www.stjulie.org where the quote will be replaced with closing information.
 Go to www.emergencyclosingcenter.com and search for our facility by typing St. Julie Billiart or simply […]